Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 To prepare for a career in medical laboratory science, a student must have a bachelor's degree in science plus clinical education in an accredited medical laboratory science program.
 Many colleges and universities offer a degree in medical laboratory science via two routes of entry: a "3+1" or a "4+1" route.

-In the "3+1" route (university-based program), students complete three years of appropriate prerequisite courses at an accredited college or university that is affiliated with a clinical laboratory.
+In the "3+1" route (also known as a university-based program), students complete approximately three years of appropriate prerequisite courses at an accredited college or university that is affiliated with a clinical laboratory.
 During the fourth year, they complete an internship at an affiliated clinical laboratory which is usually located in a hospital.
 In this route, the student will be granted a Bachelor of Science degree in Medical Laboratory Science from the college or university upon successful completion of the clinical internship.

-Students who elect a "4+1" route (hospital-based program) first complete their baccalaureate degree at a college or university that offers the appropriate prerequisite medical laboratory science courses.
+Students who elect a "4+1" route (also known as a hospital-based program) first complete their baccalaureate degree at a college or university that offers the appropriate prerequisite medical laboratory science courses.
 During the senior year, they apply and interview for admission into an accredited hospital-based medical laboratory science program.
+The student then completes the clinical internship after graduation from the university.

 Upon successful completion of either route, students are eligible to take the national Medical Laboratory Scientist (MLS) certification examination offered by the ASCP Board of Certification.